Find speakers of your target language on campus. Learn, share, practise, exchange and improve your language skills.

 - Once the Language Centre has checked that you are an Edge Hill student or member of staff, we will approve your request to join the group.

 - Once a member of the group, you should write a post introducing yourself to the rest of the group.
-Here is information on how to write your first post.

 - This should prompt compatible language partners to connect with you.
 They can do so by commenting on your post.
 You should also do the same by responding to other posts relevant to the language which you can offer.